The Guitar Man: Cover versions

 The song has been covered by David J on his 2003 album Estranged, Cake on their 2004 album Pressure Chief, Starflyer 59 on their 2007 vinyl collection Ghosts of the Future, and Bobby Bare Jr. on his American Bread EP.
 Hank Marvin released his album Guitar Man with a cover version of the song.
 In 2012 Wreckless Eric and Amy Rigby recorded a version for a fund raising CD titled Super Hits of the Seventies for radio station WFMU.
-In 2020, The Wild Feathers included a version of the song on their album "Medium Rarities."